MicrosoftDocs/msix-docs/msix-src/non-store-developer_updates.md

 ms.custom: "RS5, seodec18"
 ---

-# Developer controlled updates for apps in the Store
+# Updating non-Store Distributed apps from your code

 Windows 10 allows you to programmatically check for new versions of your MSIX packages distributed outside the Store.
 You can do so by taking advantage of the [PackageManager.UpdatePackageAsync() API](https://docs.microsoft.com/en-us/uwp/api/windows.management.deployment.packagemanager.updatepackageasync).
 Doing so requires that your app declares the packageManagement capability.
 Below is some sample C# code.